Young Alumni Trustee

 Elected Alumni Trustee Candidates

-Nominations are solicited from Alumni Association Board members, alumni at large, college staff, and other members of the Colorado College community.
+Nominations are solicited from Alumni Association Board members, alumni at large, college staff and faculty, and other members of the Colorado College community.
 The committee considers new nominations, as well as nominees held over from previous cycles.

 The selection criteria for each election cycle are developed in cooperation with both the President’s Office and the Board of Trustees Governance Committee.
 Criteria are: